-The remainder of the circuitry is industry standard CMOS logic and susceptible to ESD damage.
+The circuitry is industry standard CMOS logic and susceptible to ESD damage.
 Please use industry standard antistatic precautions as you would for any other static sensitive devices such as expansion cards, motherboards, or integrated circuits.
 Ground your body, work surfaces, and equipment.